 One of the tofu dishes I sorely miss is my mom’s braised tau kwa.
 It’s a very simple, easy and comforting dish that goes well with either rice or porridge.
 Even though it’s called “braised”, it does not need the preparation of any braising sauce or long hours of braising, which makes this dish perfect for a weeknight meal.
 Instead, a simple sauce with just water, light and dark soy sauce is used which is then thickened with a little corn starch.
 Minced pork is added to make this a one-dish meal but you may omit it you are a vegetarian.
 The thickened gravy is perfect to drizzle onto rice or adding more flavour into a bowl of plain porridge.

 For those who have not cooked with tofu before, tau kwa is extra firm tofu with the most amount of water pressed out as compared to other types of tofu.
 In Chinese, it’s known as dou gan (豆干).
 It has a firm texture, somewhat like meat, and has a rubbery feel on the outside.
 It can be deep-fried or stir-fried as it holds its shape well.
 By weight, tau kwa has a greater bean to water ratio than silken tofu, which translates to more protein per gram (i.e. more nutritious!)
+If you are new to tofu, check out this Ultimate Tofu Guide by Thrive Cuisine!

 My mom told me that packaged tau kwa, as compared to fresh ones sold in wet markets, can taste really rubbery and a tad too firm, so to counter this, I rubbed in a little salt which helps make the tau kwa softer.
 If you have the chance to get your hands on some tau kwa, why not try making this quick, easy, delicious and nutritious dish at home?